 BBB AUTO LINE has done an outstanding job in providing any information requested, and in answering questions requisite to the audit.
 Morrison and Company would like to commend BBB AUTO LINE and CBBB for their continued efforts in behalf of consumers, while still meeting the needs of manufacturers.
-It is felt by Morrison and Company that this is a great part of the reason BBB AUTO LINE has such a high number of mediation settlements and an even distribution of awards granted through arbitration hearings.
+It is felt by Morrison and Company that this is a great part of the reason BBB AUTO LINE continues to have a relatively high ratio of mediation settlements compared to the necessity of going to arbitration.